 b) Where an enamelled sign has to be fixed to an uneven or rough surface it should be spaced off from that surface to avoid localised pressure points.

 c) If the sign is to be installed in a coastal or corrosive environment additional protection will be needed to the sign edge if slight corrosion is to be avoided.
-Edges of enamelled signs are difficult to completely coat with enamel and so additional protection against corrosion may be equired.
+Edges of enamelled signs are difficult to completely coat with enamel and so additional protection against corrosion may be required.
 Protection can be given by exterior mastic, waterproof tape or a rubber or plastic moulding.
-Alternatively the edge can be protected & hidden by an outer frame.
+Alternatively the edge can be protected and hidden by an outer frame.
 Our technical sales department will be happy to advise.
-For more information about Vitreous Enamel signage contact our sales team at email@example.com
+For more information about Vitreous Enamel signage, please send an email to email@example.com.

 There are several elements of school signage schemes that can be used to build school identity.
 These can range from clear branded welcome boards, navigation signs, information signs, down to standard health and safety signs.
 They all have their part to play in building school identity.

 The main school entrance signs and welcome boards are your first signage points of contact with staff, children, parents and visitors and are your primary identity builders.
 If you start with strong images and messages on these boards, these design elements can then be carried throughout the school and grounds on all the remaining signage.